kube-compose/kube-compose/README.md

 # kube-compose

-kube-compose is a CI tool that can create and destroy environments in Kubernetes based on docker compose files.
+kube-compose can create and destroy environments in Kubernetes based on docker compose files with an emphasis on CI use cases

 # Contents